programsByJoseph/js1108/AI_INTERACTION_LOG.md

 - Assistant: I created JUnit 5 test classes `ChainsawTest`, `JackhammerTest`, and `LadderTest` under `src/test/java/com/josephsPrograms/tool_rental/model/`.
 Each tests the constructor-set fields and boolean flags.
 I will now run `mvnw test` to compile and execute the tests and report results.

 ---

+## Entry: 2025-11-08 (repo test)

+- User: Add a test file for this class

+- Assistant: I created `InMemoryToolRepositoryTest.java` under `src/test/java/com/josephsPrograms/tool_rental/repository/`.
+The test verifies that `getTools()` returns 4 tools in the expected order and that each tool's type, code, brand, and daily charge match the repository's initial data.

+---